ubco-cmps/cosc123_course/about/course_schedule.md

 This is the tentative plan for {{ COURSE_CODE }} this term.
 Things may change depending on many factors so this is subject to change.

 P.S.
-Labs start on January 18th.
+Labs start in the first week, on January 10th.

 <!--
 | Wk | Date   | Topic                                                      | Activity | Lab    | Logs  | Test / Bonus Test        |